7color94/movie-rating-distribution-predict/readme.md

 ### Results

-I use Tronado to show results.
+I use Tornado to show results.
 Here are some website snapshots shown below.
 And the website need mysql DB for data support.

 ![](https://raw.githubusercontent.com/7color94/movie-rating-distribution-predict/master/results/index_pic.png)